davidyu8/gouda-group-project/README.md

 # Introduction
-This project is a collection of tasks that we worked on, all under the broad theme of online recipes.
-In this document, we demonstrate two pieces of functionality, a recipe finder and a recipe generator.
-The recipe finder allows users to find recipes that include ingredients of their choice, from a database of over one million recipes.
-The recipe generator creates a new "recipe" in response to user input.
+In need of a new recipe?
+Have a few old pantry items that have be used up?
+Well, look no further, because the Gouda Group has the answer for you!

+This repository allows you to (a) search for recipes that match a list of ingredients, and (b) generate new recipes to try (if you dare).
+You could be cooking up a storm in no time!
+And for the technically inclined, we have included a full guide on how to train your own recipe generation models from scratch.

 ## Repository Organization
 We have several folders and files in this repository.
 The purpose of each one is explained below.
 ### Folders
-1. .ipynb_checkpoints: This holds past versions of some of our code.
-The user doesn't need to access this.
-2. Archive: This contains a variety of files that are currently not needed but might be useful later.
+1. Flask_Site: This folder contains the material needed to run the recipe website locally.
-3. Data: This folder contains the data we used to train a recipe classifier (which we are still working on).
-The original data source is on [Kaggle](https://www.kaggle.com/c/whats-cooking).
-Our main source of data (the one million recipes) is not in this folder (it is too large).
-The original compressed version can be found [here](http://im2recipe.csail.mit.edu/dataset/login/).
-Instructions and code for preparing the data for use are located in ```recipes1M_to_DB.ipynb```.
+2. data: This folder will contain our main source of data, a colelction of over 1 million recipes located [here](http://im2recipe.csail.mit.edu/dataset/login/).
+We say "will" because the data set is large and therefore not actually included in the repository.
+Instructions and code for preparing the data are in the Installation section.
-4. Presentations: This folder has our old class presentations.
+3. py: This folder contains various code files needed for the project.
 ### Files
 1. .gitignore: Text file containing filenames for GitHub Desktop to ignore.
 2. README.md: You are here!
-3. find_recipe.ipynb: Our original version of the recipe finder.
-The current version is demonstrated below.
 4. proposal.md: The project proposal we wrote at the beginning of the quarter.
-5. recipe_classifier_colab.ipynb: Defines and trains classification models on the Kaggle data mentioned earlier.
-6. recipe_generator.ipynb: Defines and trains RNNs to generate new recipes.
+6. `recipe_generator.ipynb`: Defines and trains RNNs to generate new recipes.
+If you want to make your own models, this is the place to do it!

-7. recipes1M_to_DB.ipynb: Contains code and instructions to prepare the recipes1M data for use in our project.
+# Installation
+To use this repository, clone it to your machine and follow the instructions, which will walk you through the process of preparing the recipes1M.db database.

+## Data Preparation
+To obtain the data, visit the (pic2recipe)[http://pic2recipe.csail.mit.edu/] website, and follow the instructions to download the dataset.
+This will involve creating an account.
+Next, go to the (download)[http://im2recipe.csail.mit.edu/dataset/download/] page and download the data from the link labeled "Layers".

+Place this file in the top-level directory of your cloned repository and check that the following conditions hold.
+1. The data file is named "recipe1M_layers.tar.gz" (this is the default name).
+2. There is a .gitignore text file in the repository that contains both "recipe1M_layers.tar.gz" and "recipes1M.db" in it.
+It is fine if there's other text as well.

+It is important that both of these conditions are satisfied before proceeding!
+The recipes1M.db file is large (over 1.5 GB) and you do not want to attempt to push it to GitHub.

+Next, run the file `prepare_data.py`, and you will be good to go!

+## Location of recipes1M.db
+To train new models (using `recipe_generator.ipynb`), recipes1M.db must be in the "data" folder.
+In order to run the website, recipes1M.db must be in the "Flask_Site" folder.

+# Demo

+# Conclusion
+We really enjoyed designing and implementing this project.
+The recipe finder is useful because it can draw upon a huge reservoir to make recipe suggestions in response to detailed user requests.
+If you want to use up a specific set of ingredients that will expire soon, this function provides a way to quickly obtain only the recipes that satisfy that constraint.

+The recipe generator was quite fun as well.
+It was really cool to see that our model could learn English and recipe-specific language with just a couple hours of training, and also simultaneously funny to see the clear culinary genius that it had learned as well.

-## Credits
+# Credits
-We want to give credit to [Kaggle](https://www.kaggle.com/) and the [Recipe1M team](http://im2recipe.csail.mit.edu/) at MIT for originally gathering the data that we used.
+We want to give credit to the [Recipe1M team](http://im2recipe.csail.mit.edu/) at MIT for originally gathering the data that we used.
 We also want to credit [Oleksii Trekhleb](https://github.com/trekhleb) for the [post](https://www.kdnuggets.com/2020/07/generating-cooking-recipes-using-tensorflow.html) he wrote on the [KDNuggets](https://www.kdnuggets.com/) blog.
-This post provided a lot of helpful guidance to get the generation part of our project off the ground.
-In ```recipe_generator.ipynb```, we have clearly commented areas in which we adapted code from his post.
+This post provided a lot of helpful guidance to get the generation part of our project off the ground, particularly in `train.py` and `recipe_generator.ipynb`.

 ## Next Steps
 We are currently still working on a few tasks, including: